stancsz/Backend-Prognos-Predictive-Compliance-Platform/README.md

    - MinIO (9000) + console (9001)
    - API server (4000)
    - Worker (background poller)
-   - demo-runner (one-shot container that performs presign → PUT → polls DB for indexing)
+   - demo-runner (one-shot container that performs presign → PUT → polls DB for indexing → mapping → summary)
 3. Demo runner behavior:
    - The demo-runner requests a presigned PUT URL from the API, uploads `sample.txt` (bundled from `packages/api/test/fixtures/sample.txt`), then polls Postgres for the evidence row to reach `status = indexed`.
+   - After indexing the demo-runner fetches frameworks and controls from the API, posts a mapping for the uploaded evidence to one control (POST /mappings), and then requests the project summary (GET /projects/demo/summary) to demonstrate end-to-end mapping coverage.
    - Timeout for indexing: ~2 minutes (configurable in `infra/demo-runner/index.js`).
-   - Exit codes: `0` = success (indexed), non-zero = failure (see container logs for details).
+   - Exit codes: `0` = success (indexed and mapping exercised), non-zero = failure (see container logs for details).
 4. Useful commands:
    - Tail all logs: `docker-compose -f infra/docker-compose.yml logs -f`
    - Tail demo-runner logs only: `docker-compose -f infra/docker-compose.yml logs -f demo-runner`